Course Outline

 Format:

-Design an action research proposal that will: measure the impact of teaching Literacy or Numeracy General Capabilities on student learning in your teaching area; use formative and/or summative assessment tool/s to collect student data; and use case study methods to develop profiles for two students of interest.
+Design an action research proposal that will: measure the impact of teaching on literacy, numeracy or an approved curriculum focus.
+Use appropriate assessment tools to collect student data; and use case study methods to develop profiles for two students of interest.

 The action research proposal should follow an action research cycle and must include:

-* Research question/s: How can I improve my teaching of [insert literacy or numeracy general capability here] in [insert specialisation or teaching area here] to positively impact student learning?
+* Research question/s: How can I improve my teaching of [insert literacy or numeracy general capability or approved curriculum focus here] in [insert specialisation or teaching area and year level here] to positively impact student learning?

 * What is already known: a review of literature that addresses the key topics in your questions, including specific teaching strategies that are supported by research.